adyaxenie/react_template/README.md

-Basic React Template and Tailwind CSS/Flowbite.
+Basic React and Tailwind CSS/Flowbite Template.
-Comes with basic firebase start up - but will require API information to be added.
+Comes with basic Firebase set up for backend.

 To get started, navigate to root project folder and use: